rapyuta-robotics/rapyuta-io-docs/hugo/content/updates/2019/july.md

 ### Documentation

-Read about the support for devices running Ubuntu 18.04 and/or ROS Melodic Morenia.
+Read about the support for devices running Ubuntu 18.04 and/or ROS Melodic.